ascsl/laravel-docs-ES/artisan-EN-ES.md

 #### Laravel REPL
 #### Laravel REPL

 Todas las aplicaciones de Laravel incluyen Tinker, un REPL impulsado por el paquete [PsySH] (https://github.com/bobthecow/psysh).
 Tinker te permite interactuar con toda tu aplicación Laravel en la línea de comandos, incluido el ORM Eloquent, trabajos, eventos y más.
-Para ingresar al entorno de Tinker, ejecuta el comando Artisan 'tinker`:
+Para ingresar al entorno de Tinker, ejecuta el comando Artisan `tinker`:
 > > All Laravel applications include Tinker, a REPL powered by the [PsySH](https://github.com/bobthecow/psysh) package.
 Tinker allows you to interact with your entire Laravel application on the command line, including the Eloquent ORM, jobs, events, and more.
 To enter the Tinker environment, run the `tinker` Artisan command:

     php artisan tinker

 <a name="writing-commands"></a>
+## Escribiendo comandos
 ## Writing Commands
-## Escribiendo comandos

 Además de los comandos provistos con Artisan, también puedes construir tus propios comandos personalizados.
 Los comandos se almacenan típicamente en el directorio `app/Console/Commands`; sin embargo, puede elegir tu propia ubicación de almacenamiento siempre que tus comandos puedan ser cargados por Composer.
 > > In addition to the commands provided with Artisan, you may also build your own custom commands.
 Commands are typically stored in the `app/Console/Commands` directory; however, you are free to choose your own storage location as long as your commands can be loaded by Composer.

 <a name="generating-commands"></a>
+### Generación de comandos
 ### Generating Commands
-### Generación de comandos

 Para crear un nuevo comando, use el comando Artisan `make:command`.
 Este comando creará una nueva clase de comando en el directorio `app/Console/Commands`.
 No se preocupe si este directorio no existe en su aplicación, ya que se creará la primera vez que ejecute el comando Artisan `make:command`.
 El comando generado incluirá el conjunto predeterminado de propiedades y métodos que están presentes en todos los comandos:
 > > To create a new command, use the `make:command` Artisan command.
 This command will create a new command class in the `app/Console/Commands` directory.
 Don't worry if this directory does not exist in your application, since it will be created the first time you run the `make:command` Artisan command.
 The generated command will include the default set of properties and methods that are present on all commands: